pcraig3/usc-screenings/README.txt

 == Frequently Asked Questions ==

-= Give me a job. =
+= Show me a movie. =

-No.  Maybe once we're at 0.9.0
+No.  Maybe once we're at August 22nd.

 == Changelog ==

+= 0.3.1 =
+* Changed (nearly) all instances of 'Job' and 'Department'.
+Here goes.

 = 0.3.0 =
-* USC Jobs are some resemblance of what a job post might look like.

-= 0.2.0 =
-* USC Jobs shows up for public / admin users.

-= 0.1.0 =
-* Trying to get a Custom Post built with the Advance Page Framework to show up.
+* USC Screenings being hacked together based heavily on our prior experience with USC Jobs.

 == Updates ==